When certificate-based authentication is required, you must have three types of X.509 certificates that come with a valid chain of trust:

 - In the Certificate Export window, select PEM from the Export Format list and then click OK.

-Create the server and certificates that are required by services for X.509 authentication.
+Create the certificates that are required by services for X.509 authentication.
 For instructions on how to create certificates for specific services, see the following table:

 To create certificates for a client-to-site VPN, go to How to Create Certificates for a Client-to-Site VPN.